What can I use Finger Limes for ?

 Yes we have a large nursery – primarily for our own use.
 We currently have 10,000 trees planted.

 We provide cuttings and grafted stock.
 The plants take from 1 – 2 years before suitable for planting and another 2 years to yield from 5 to 10kg of fruit per tree.
+We do not sell individual trees.
+Propagation is to order only and a 20% deposit is required.

 What is the advantage / disadvantage of cuttings vs grafts?